 They sit at Kyle’s small island, munching on unhealthily syrupy waffles at 6 P.M. on a Saturday in comfortable silence.

 “You were right,” Kyle moans, “These are literally to die for.”

 Jason nods through a mouthful, swallowing before replying, “I told you so.
-Stephanie Brown is a strange girl, but her taste in waffles is on the dot.”
+Stephanie Brown is a strange girl, but her taste in waffles is both obsessive and exceptional.”

 Kyle thinks on that for a moment.
 “I can’t believe Batgirl has an occultist obsession with waffles.”